tbleken/Pandora/documents/panorg.md

 ## 1. Your "busy files" list `Pandora.pan` </a>

-To really take advantage of **Pandora**, create a file named `Pandora.pan` in your working folder.
-This filename can be changed using `Alt-F12`, select `Options->Pandora`.
+To really take advantage of **Pandora**, Pandora will create a file named `Pandora.pan` in your working folder.
 In this document this file is consistently called `Pandora.pan`.

+Note that you can have several `.pan` files, but only one can be active at the time.

 If the file `Pandora.pan` doesn't exist, it can be created in three ways:
 1. In the Command window, press `F8` in a blank line, and confirm.